joelouthan/Theologicus/src/confession-1689/1689-22-6-i-exalt-thee.md

 ### and in secret each one by himself

->Matthew 6:6 (CSB) But when you pray, go into your private room, shut your door, and pray to your Father who is in secret.
+>Matthew 6:6 But when you pray, go into your private room, shut your door, and pray to your Father who is in secret.
 And your Father who sees in secret will reward you.

 Personal time.
 Quiet time.
 Devotional time.
 Whatever you want to call it, you life will be better off in the word, praying, and studying.